LamininSolutions/mfsql-connector/source/mfsql-integration-connector/user-messages/index.rst

 Show process results in context menu action
 -------------------------------------------

 The context menu allows for a feedback message on completion of an action selected in the context menu.
 The message is only produced for synchronous actions.
-Refer to :doc:`\mfsql-data-exchange-and-reporting-connector\using-the-context-menu\index` for more detail.
+Refer to :doc:`/mfsql-data-exchange-and-reporting-connector/using-the-context-menu/index` for more detail.

 .. |image0| image:: 2019-11-28_05-56-09.png